AndBobsYourUncle/neural_security_system/README.md

 --

-The goal of this tool is to allow monitoring of a security camera, and to actively publish the presense of humans in a boolean MQTT topic.
+The goal of this tool is to allow monitoring of a security camera, and to actively publish the presense of humans to an MQTT topic.
 MQTT is a pubsub type protocol.
 This was inspired from [https://github.com/PINTO0309/OpenVINO-YoloV3](https://github.com/PINTO0309/OpenVINO-YoloV3)

 # Instructions for Building